-We may have given up on the quest for eternal youth at the same time we stopped believing in Disney movies, but our quest for looking eternally young is a completely different story.
-Namely, if it will (naturally, gracefully) delay ageing in any way, give to us—sooner rather than later, thanks.
+We may have given up on the quest for eternal youth at the same time we stopped believing in Disney movies, but our quest for looking eternally young is a different story.
+Namely, if it will (naturally, gracefully) delay ageing in any way, give it to us—sooner rather than later, thanks.
 (Speaking of which: the evil queen in Snow White?
 We’ve all done crazy things in the name of wrinkle-free skin.
 We feel for her.)

 Unfortunately, while we spend our paychecks on cutting-edge plumping serums and rejuvenating masks, it turns out that there are certain things in our beauty routine that cancel them out.
 In other words, your makeup and hair routines may be secretly ruining your efforts to stay as youthful-looking as possible.
-But don’t freak out just yet—we’re here for you.
+But don’t freak out just yet.
+We’re here for you.
 Keep scrolling for eight common beauty mistakes that might be making you look older than you are.

 Need a visual?
 Here’s our step-by-step guide.

 If fine lines are the bane of your existence, allow us to introduce you to your new best friend: primer.
-Most primers are made with plumping ingredients, like hyaluronic acid and some silicones, that fill in your wrinkles and provide a smooth, airbrushed canvas for your foundation.
+Most primers are made with plumping ingredients like hyaluronic acid and silicone that fill in your wrinkles and provide a smooth, airbrushed canvas for your foundation.

-If you’re plagued by dark circles and under-eye bags, don’t just pile on the concealer with abandon; over-applying can cause it to cake under your eye and draw more attention to problem spots.
+If you’re plagued by dark circles and under-eye bags, don’t just pile on the concealer with abandon; overapplying can cause it to cake under your eyes and draw more attention to problem spots.
 Instead, try using a primer with brightening, smoothing ingredients first, like Marc Jacobs Under(cover) Perfecting Coconut Face Primer (£32), and then applying a thin layer of concealer with a brush.
-We’re obsessed with Amazing Cosmetics’ Line Smoother + Primer with Neodermyl ($35), which is proven to increase collagen density by more than seven times and is filled with antioxidants to treat and brighten while it plumps.
+Then, follow with concealer.
+Here’s a step-by-step visual if you need one.

-Time for a wakeup call: Your lazy attitude towards maintaining your hair color is aging you.
-Dull, flat, one-dimensional hair color can make you look older, and according to this study, healthy (as in, shiny, bouncy, glossy) hair signifies health and fertility.
-To keep your strands vibrant between salon visits, try an at-home gloss or go in for a gloss—your strands will shine like new, without the price tag of a new dye job.
+Time for a wake-up call: Your lazy attitude toward maintaining your hair colour is ageing you.
+Dull, flat, one-dimensional hair colour can make you look older, and according to this study, healthy (as in shiny, bouncy, glossy) hair signifies health.
+To keep your strands vibrant between salon visits, try an at-home gloss, like Rita Hazan Ultimate Shine Gloss (£21).
+Your strands will shine like new, without the price tag of a new dye job.

-A makeup artist once told us that harsh, thick eyeliner will age you like none other, especially if you only apply it to your bottom lash line.
+A makeup artist once told us that harsh, thick eyeliner will age you like no other, especially if you only apply it to your bottom lash line.
 Think about it this way: Why would you want to add more shadow to that already-annoying area?
-Instead, choose a creamy, silky pencil, like Jillian Dempsey’s Khôl Eyeliner ($20) in Jet Black or Rich Brown, then blend softly.
-Or, just line your waterline for a barely-there effect.
+Instead, choose a creamy, silky pencil, like Jillian Dempsey Khôl Eyeliner (£17), and then blend into your lash line softly.
+Or just line your waterline to define your eyes in a subtle way.

-Blush is supposed to look like a natural, youthful flush, so don’t overdo things by choosing a too-bright color or glittery finish.
-A soft cream blush, like the one in CK One Color’s Cream + Powder Blush Duo ($25), is the easiest way to add a touch of color and dewiness (and if you want to intensify the color, just use the powder on top of the cream!).
+Blush is supposed to look like a natural, youthful flush, so don’t overdo things by choosing a too-bright colour or powdery (or worse: glittery) finish.
+A buildable cream blush, like Rituel de Fille Inner Glow Cream Blush (£24), is the easiest way to add a touch of colour and dewiness.
+Apply with your fingers or with a brush—either way, the colour will look completely natural.

 Need help?
 Here’s our visual guide on how to apply cream blush like a pro.

-Did you know that dark, ashy colors can actually bring out gray, ashy tones in your skin?
-Opt for warm tones (think caramels, instead of taupes) and face-framing highlights to brighten your skin and make you look more awake.
+Heads-up: Dark, cool hair tones can actually bring out grey, ashy tones in your skin.
+Instead, opt for warm tones (think caramels instead of taupes) and face-framing highlights to brighten your skin and make you look more awake.
 Here’s some L.A.-inspired hair colour inspiration, along with eight other things your colourist wishes you’d stop doing.